SaraKim-sy/Python-API-challenge/README.md

     * There seems to be a very weak correlation or no significant correlation between cloudiness and latitude, and wind speed and latitude.

 ## <a name="api-keys"></a> API Keys
+The script uses the OpenWeatherMap API; therefore, to run this jupyter notebook, the OpenWeatherMap API keys will be required.

+The API key is available [here](https://home.openweathermap.org/) after creating an account and signing in.

+Before running the notebook, make sure to create 'api_keys.py' file with **api_key = "Type your api key here"** in the 'WeatherPy' folder.

 ## <a name="final-report"></a> Analysis Report
 The notebook displays the whole analysis is available in this link: [Analysis Report](https://nbviewer.jupyter.org/https://github.com/SaraKim-sy/Python-API-challenge/blob/main/WeatherPy/.ipynb_checkpoints/WeatherPy-checkpoint.ipynb)